AlexsLemonade/refinebio-docs/docs/main_text.md

 ![inner join](https://user-images.githubusercontent.com/15315514/44534751-7a46dd00-a6c6-11e8-9760-e8daa91a500f.png)
 Note that some early generation microarrays measure fewer genes than their more recent counterparts, so their inclusion when aggregating `by species` may result in a small number of genes being returned.

+####  Limitations of gene identifiers when combining across platforms

+We use Ensembl gene identifiers across refine.bio and, within platform, we use the same annotation to maintain consistency (e.g., all samples from the same Affymetrix platform use the same Brainarray package or identifier mapping derived from said package).
+However, Brainarray packages or Bioconductor annotation packages may be assembled from different genome builds compared each other or compared to the genome build used to generate transcriptome indices.
+If there tend to be considerable differences between (relatively) recent genome builds for your organism of interest or you are performing downstream analysis that would be sensitive to these differences, we do not recommend aggregating by species.

 ## Transformations

 ### Quantile normalization